michaeljclark/rv8/doc/src/mmio.md

 # MMIO

-The following document outlines (unofficial) layout for the riscv-meta emulator devices:
+The following document outlines the MMIO layout for the riscv-meta emulator devices:

 - RTC (Real Time Clock)